pazcm/physiotherapy-centre/README.md

 - **Pilates registration** - Form to allow users to register for Pilates classes.

 #### Technologies and tools Used
-- IDE Cloud9 (online integrated development environment) used for development with GitHub integration.
+- **IDE Cloud9** (online integrated development environment) used for development with GitHub integration.
-- SublimeText (proprietary cross-platform source code editor) used for development.
+- **SublimeText** (proprietary cross-platform source code editor) used for development.
-- Git/GitHub (web-based hosting service for __Version Control__ using Git) used to manage the code, track the changes of the files and host this project.
+- **Git/GitHub** (web-based hosting service for __Version Control__ using Git) used to manage the code, track the changes of the files and host this project.
-- Balsamiq Web APP (graphical user interface mockup and website wireframe builder application) used to create the wireframes of the website.
+- **Balsamiq Web APP** (graphical user interface mockup and website wireframe builder application) used to create the wireframes for the website.
 - **HTML5** used to structure and present the content in a consistent and semantic way following the W3C standards.
 - **Bootstrap CSS v4.1.3** free and open-source front-end framework used for developing this website taking laverage of the components that contains.
 - **Font Awesome icons  v4.7.0** used for getting social icons along the site.